Alternative Support for Your Immune System & Stress Management

 For centuries, people have used traditional herbs for their positive effects on the body.
 Here are some time-tested examples that may offer you immune and stress support.

-• Ashwagandha – Ashwagandha is a traditional herb long used as an adaptogen to help adapt to stressors, and as a supplement, it offers daily support for stress.†
+• Ashwagandha – Ashwagandha is a traditional herb long used as an adaptogen to help adapt to stressors and as a supplement, it offers daily support for stress and occasional anxiousness.†

-• Elderberry – Elderberry is a tart berry that contains anthocyanins, known for their antioxidant properties.
-As a Nature Made supplement, Elderberry is combined with Vitamin D3, an essential nutrient that supports a healthy immune response, and with Zinc, an essential mineral that provides immune and antioxidant†
+• Elderberry – Elderberry is a tart berry that contains anthocyanins, known for their antioxidant properties.[3]
+Nature Made® Elderberry Gummies with Vitamin C and Zinc combine Elderberry extract with Vitamin C, an essential nutrient that supports a healthy immune response, and with Zinc, an essential mineral that provides immune and antioxidant support.†

 The Bottom Line

 The immune system, your body’s natural defense system, acts as your first line of protection.
-But our high-stress modern society can adversely affect your immune health and cause sleeplessness.
+But high-stress modern society can adversely affect your immune health and interrupt healthy sleep patterns.
 Alternative techniques such as massage, acupuncture, and herbal supplements make great additions to your immune support and stress relief routine.
-Additionally, providing your body with nutrients that support your immune system should top your good-health priority list.
-Among other things, that may mean supplementing with Vitamin C, Vitamin D, and Zinc to support a healthy immune system, and occasionally adding Melatonin as a drug-free sleep aid to support restful sleep.
-Remember to consult with your healthcare provider if you’re considering taking or buying ashwagandha capsules or immune support supplements.†
+Additionally, providing your body with nutrients that support your immune system, like Vitamin C, Vitamin D, and Zinc, is crucial.
+Occasionally adding Melatonin as a drug-free sleep aid can help to support restful sleep.
+Remember to consult with your healthcare provider if you’re considering starting or changing your supplement routine.†

 Learn More About The Immune System: